tarowatanabe/trance/README.rst

 Parsing
 -------

-We provide models for 2 languages, English (WSJ) and Chinese (CTB), and two models each by varying the hidden dimension size, 32 and 64.
+We provide models for 2 languages, English (WSJ) and Chinese (CTB).
 They are Model5 which performs the best in our settings.
 Following is an example to run our modes, using STDIN/STDOUT as our input/output:

 .. code:: bash

    progs/trance_parse \
 	  --grammar models/{WSJ,CTB}-grammar.gz \
-	  --model models/{WSJ,CTB}-{32,64} \
+	  --model models/{WSJ,CTB} \
 	  --unary {3,4} \
 	  --signature {English,Chinese} \
 	  --precompute